cyberbotics/webots/docs/reference/robot.md

 The [Robot](#robot) node can be used as basis for building a robot, e.g., an articulated robot, a humanoid robot, a wheeled robot.

-> **Note**: Logically, if the Robot node has one or more Solid (or derived) ancestor nodes, then the physical properties of the ancestor nodes will affect the Robot node's physical behavior.

 ### Field Summary

 - `controller`: name of the controller program that the simulator must use to control the robot.